jxbz/modula/README.md

 There are three kinds of modules in Modula:
 - Atoms are modules that have weights and where the attributes are hand-declared, e.g. `modula.atom.Linear`;
 - Bonds are modules without weights and where the attributes are hand-declared, e.g. `modula.bond.GELU`;
-- Compounds are modules built by combining atoms and bonds---their atributes are inferred automatically, e.g. `modula.compound.GPT`.
+- Compounds are modules built by combining atoms and bonds---their attributes are inferred automatically, e.g. `modula.compound.GPT`.

 We provide the following basic operations for building compounds:
 ```python